chatwoot/docs/docs/self-hosted/configuration/features/integrations/facebook-channel-setup.md

 FB_APP_ID=
 ```

+> **NOTE**: Right now, Chatwoot is trying to simplify this setup and have this configuration be done from the UI.
+If you are using a Chatwoot version latest than v1.22.1, set the above FB credentials in Chatwoot super admin panel under InstallationConfig.
+The url to access super_admin panel is `<your-chatwoot-domain.com>/super_admin`.
+If you were using an older version of Chatwoot, your existing environment variable setting would be automatically migrated to the InstallationConfig setting.

 ### Configure the Facebook App

 1. In the app settings, add your `Chatwoot installation domain` as your app domain.